 Taking advantage of this are around 25,000 large mammals, mostly herbivores but with lots of predators keeping the population in check, you can see cheetah, leopard, wild dog, serval and lion here.

-Have any of these locations peaked your interest?
-Be sure to keep these exciting safari destinations in mind when planning your next sabbatical adventure!
+Have any of these locations piqued your interest?
+Be sure to keep these locations in mind when planning where to go on safari in Africa.